WINTER, WATER & WILL-POWER

 REST REST REST!!!

 It takes effort to go against the slower inward energy of winter and so is extra depleting.
 Doing too much in winter is like swimming upstream.
-Work, rest and play, definitely enjoy socialising and celebrating (it's all about the balance), but most of all take a cue from nature and REST!!!
+We can still get out and about and enjoy socialising (it's all about the balance), but most of all take a cue from nature and do more REST!!!

 Please do get in touch with any comments or thoughts if any of this rambling resonates :-)